Skip to content

-This is one of the reasons that mosques are built to last a lifetime.
-They are constructed strong enough to withstand the test of time and large enough to hold a growing number of followers.
-Following the culture of Islam architecture, there are numerous mosques across the globe.
+This is one reason mosques are built to last a lifetime.
+They are strong enough to withstand the test of time and large enough to hold a growing number of followers.
+Following the culture of Islamic architecture, there are numerous mosques across the globe.

 The mosque also provides an educational centre for Islamic studies.
-Mosques are of different sizes all over the world, but some mosques are considered larger than others.
-That’s because they have a larger capacity to hold more worshippers, or because of their architectural magnificence.
+Mosques are of different sizes worldwide, but some are considered more significant than others.
+That’s because they have a larger capacity to hold more worshippers or their architectural magnificence.
 Here is a list of the 5 largest mosques all over the world:

 1- Masjid Al-Haram